Police: Ohio Man Squirted Semen On Women At Walmart

 As for this latest case, Ohio man Timothy Blake has been charged with sexual imposition, menacing by stalking and pandering obscenity.
 He is currently being held in jail without bond.
 Meanwhile, reports have revealed that he is married, but his wife has been unaware of his alleged hobbies.
 Police have reported that the Ohio man blames his parents, for some reason, for the strange behavior he has exhibited.

-[Featured image via Washington County Sheriff’s Office]
+[Featured Image by Washington County Sheriff’s Office]